pushbits/server/README.md

 ##### Receiving an access token

 You can get an access token from the `/oauth/token` endpoint.
 There are several methods, so called "grant types" for receiving a token.
-Pushbits currently supports the following one's:
+PushBits currently supports the following one's:

 * Refresh
 * Authentication code

-Oauth2 authentication is based on "clients", thus you need to provide identifieres for a client with your request.
+Oauth 2.0 authentication is based on "clients", thus you need to provide identifieres for a client with your request.
 These are the `client_id` and the `client_secret`.

 For your first token you will need a authentication code, see the section above.
 Then use it like this: